KeyboardKit/website/collections/_posts/2023/2023-10-06-keyboardkit-8-rc.md

 release-pro: https://github.com/KeyboardKit/KeyboardKitPro/releases/tag/8.0-rc1
 ---

-KeyboardKit 8 RC 1 is out for public access!
-This is a massive update with lots of improvements, a bunch of cleanups and restructuring, etc. Let's take a look at what you can expect from it.
+KeyboardKit 8 RC 1 is out!
+This is a huge update with lots of improvements.
+Let's take a look at what you can expect.

 ![KeyboardKit logo]({{page.image}})